tvdboom/ATOM/docs_sources/user_guide.md

 Use successive halving through the [SuccessiveHalvingClassifier](../API/training/successivehalvingclassifier)/[SuccessiveHalvingRegressor](../API/training/successivehalvingregressor) classes or from atom via the [successive_halving](../API/ATOM/atomclassifier/#successive-halving) method.
-After running the pipeline, the `results` attribute will be multi-index, where the first index indicates the number of models (N) in the iteration and the second the model's acronym.
-Note that only the last trained model from every class (the one trained on the largest data set) is stored under its normal attribute.
+Consecutive runs of the same model are saved with the model's acronym followed by a number to differentiate the runs.
+The `results` attribute will be multi-index, where the first index indicates the number of models (N) in the iteration and the second the model's acronym.

 Click <a href="../examples/successive_halving.html" target="_blank">here</a> for a
 successive halving example.